 What Does SP Mean?

 So on the day of the Grand National a horse may have very long odds.
-Magic Of Light started the morning of the race in 2019 at 125/1.
+Noble Yeats started the morning of the race in 2022 at 80/1.

 This is a complicated formula that balances the bookmaker’s books so that they never suffer too much of a loss, no matter which horse wins.

 By the time the race starts, your horse is at odds of 33/1 and wins.
 The bookmaker will pay you at those odds rather than the 20/1 when you placed the bet originally.

 What Is A Nap?

 We’ve all seen professional tipsters giving their ‘nap of the day’.
 But what does Nap mean?

 What does RPR Mean?

 In the UK that rating is determined by the British Horse Racing Authority.
 The database is updated weekly and takes into account how well a horse has run.

 At the time of writing this, the top five highest-rated chasers in the UK are

 Especially in handicapped races, the RPR is based on a horse’s racing ability in relation to the weight carried.

 They look at how horses have run against others previously.
 If one horse has outrun another and they are competing again on the same weight, their RPR will be higher than the OR.

-And when you tune in to watch the 2021 Grand National, you will know exactly what the experts are talking about and when horses have been pulled up!
+And when you tune in to watch the 2024 Grand National, you will know precisely what the experts are talking about and when horses have been pulled up!